 These are expenses essential to the conduct of sponsored research activities that cannot be readily attributed and directly charged to specific individual projects.
 Costs like utilities, administrative personnel costs, office supplies and laboratory maintenance are examples of indirect costs.
 These costs and others are used in the negotiation of USC's indirect cost rate.
 The University of South Carolina has a federally negotiated rate with the U.S. Department of Health and Human Services.
-Different rates are applied to different types of sponsored project activities; for a listing of these rates, download the F&A rate handout [pdf].
+Different rates are applied to different types of sponsored project activities; for a listing of these rates, visit the Facilities & Administrative Costs page.

 Other Direct Costs